Mat Kearney: Recording career

 Young Love was released August 2, 2011.
 The album's first single, "Hey Mama", was released on May 10, 2011.
 "Hey Mama" charted in the Top 40 of Adult Pop Songs at No. 22.
 The second single "Down" charted as high as No. 23 on the Christian Songs chart.
 Just Kids, was released on February 24, 2015.
 The album's first single, "Heartbeat", was released on November 4, 2014.
 He toured with both Judah and the Lion and Parachute during his "Just Kids" tour in 2015.

 From August 17, 2016, through November 12, 2016, Kearney toured with Needtobreathe for their second annual Tour de Compadres, where he performed songs from his albums Nothing Left to Lose, Young Love, and Just Kids.

 On December 13, 2016, Kearney signed with independent music company Big Loud Mountain Management.
 On February 3, 2017, Kearney released a song with Filous, titled "Goodbye".
 Kearney released a self-titled EP on December 22, 2017, previewing new tracks from his forthcoming album, Crazy Talk.

 Mat Kearney released his sixth album, Crazytalk, May 4, 2018, to average reviews.
 Kearney did a two-month long Crazytalk tour starting the third week of February 2018.
 The album's single, "Better Than I Used to be", released on November 10, 2017, and reached No. 27 on the Viral 50 chart.

 To celebrate the ten year anniversary of his second album, The City of Black and White, Kearney released The City of Black and White Revisited EP in June 2019.
 He promoted the project with an acoustic concert tour beginning that Fall.

+Kearney released his self-titled album on May 17, 2024 via Middle Kid Records.

+In June 2026, Mat Kearney announced his new album Hanging by a Heartstring, set for release on October 9.